t3bol90/Automatic-Music-Playlist-Continuation/README.md

 ## Toan Doan
 ### Challenge I have
 - I know WHAT it is?
-HOW to use it but I don't know WHY we have to use it or not to use it?
+HOW to use it, but I do not know WHY we have to use it or not to use it?
 ### How I overcome it
 - More research, more reading, more practice
-- Discuss with teammate and friends to get insight of problem
+- Discuss with teammates and friends to get the insight of the problem
 ### What I have learned
 - Data Science Research method, WHAT - HOW - WHY - WHAT IS THE BEST?

 ## Minh Duc

 ### Challenge I have
-- I had is try to figure out what to do to solve this problem
+- I had is trying to figure out what to do to solve this problem
-- Algorithms take a huge amount of time to apply on the full tracks dataset (Preprocessing steps)
+- Algorithms take a considerable amount of time to apply on the full tracks dataset (Preprocessing steps)
 - How to evaluate the performance of algorithms (Metrics)
-- Understanding my teammate’s works
+- Understanding my teammate's works

 ### How I overcome it
 - Referenced to other methods
-- Meet my teammate to report the process more frequently
+- Meet our teammate to report the process more frequently

 ### What I have learned
-- Learned how to teamwork, how to overcome when stuck with ideas,and learned how a data science project can be implemented
+- Learned how to teamwork, how to overcome when stuck with ideas, and learned how a data science project could be implemented
 ## Group
-- With traditional Machine Learning approach:
+- With the traditional Machine Learning approach:
     - Run the experiment with full 88819 tracks.
-    - Using recommendation method in ML: Content filtering,Collaborative filtering, ...
+    - Using recommendation methods in ML: Content filtering, Collaborative filtering, ...

-- With the view of State-of-the-art method:
+- With the view of the State-of-the-art method:
-    - Try with some Deep Learning model from the Recsyc 2018 challenge:: Two-stage model architecture [4], hybrid recommender system combining features from text and audio [1],...
+    - Try with some Deep Learning models from the Recsyc 2018 challenge:: Two-stage model architecture [4], hybrid recommender system combining features from text and audio [1],...

 # References

-[1] Andres Ferraro et al. “Automatic playlist continuation using a hybridrecommender system combining features from text and audio”.
-In:Proceedings of the ACM Recommender Systems Challenge 2018 on -RecSys Challenge ’18(2018).doi:10.1145/3267471.3267473.url:http://dx.doi.org/10.1145/3267471.3267473.
+[1] Andres Ferraro et al. "Automatic playlist continuation using a hybrid recommender system combining features from text and audio."
+In: Proceedings of the ACM Recommender Systems Challenge 2018 on -RecSys Challenge' 18(2018).doi:10.1145/3267471.3267473.url:http://dx.doi.org/10.1145/3267471.3267473.

 [2] Music Recommendation System using Spotify Dataset.
 Jan.
 2021.url:https://www.kaggle.com/vatsalmavani/music-recommendation-system-using-spotify-dataset.prathamsharma123.Spotify

 [3] EDA Recommendation System.
 Aug.2021.url:https://www.kaggle.com/prathamsharma123/spotify-eda-recommendation-system.MaksimsVolkovs et al.

-[4] “Two-stage Model for Automatic PlaylistContinuation at Scale”.
-In:Proceedings of the ACM RecommenderSystems Challenge 2018 on - RecSys Challenge 18(2018).
+[4] "Two-stage Model for Automatic PlaylistContinuation at Scale."
+In: Proceedings of the ACM RecommenderSystems Challenge 2018 on - RecSys Challenge 18(2018).

 # Project structure: